weaviate/weaviate-io/developers/weaviate/current/retriever-vectorizer-modules/text2vec-cohere.md

 ​In your Weaviate schema, you must define how you want this module to vectorize your data.
 If you are new to Weaviate schemas, you might want to check out the [getting started guide on the Weaviate schema](../getting-started/schema.html) first.

+The following schema configuration tells Weaviate to vectorize the `Document` class with `text2vec-cohere`, using the `large` model and without input truncation by the Cohere API.

 ```json
 {
   "classes": [